Skip to Main Content

 The collection includes George F. Clapp's 1943 reminiscence of a visit to the Clapp farm by the James brothers prior to the Northfield Bank Raid.

-MNHS call number: See the finding aid in the library (P452).
+MNHS call number: See the finding aid in the library or use the scanned PDF (P452).

 Government Records